wcmc-its/ReCiterDB/README.md

 chmod +x reciterDbImport.sh
 chmod +x retrieveUpdate.sh
 ```
-4. For each new window in Terminal, you need to assert the following environmental variables.
+4a.
+For each new window in Terminal, you need to assert the following environmental variables.
+Note that you would need to know the values for you database first before running these commands.
 ```
 export DB_HOST=[db host]
 export DB_USERNAME=[user]